Antenna types: Dipole and monopole design variability

-The elongated segments of dipole antenna are most often made of either thin, strong wire or hollow metal tubing.
-However they can also be made out of "cages" of wire: Several segments of fairly close spaced electrically parallel wires, used to simulate the electrical behavior of a much wider metal tube but with much lower weight and much less trouble from wind loading; some of the performance improvements are lower loss, or "Ohmic" resistance, and wider bandwidth.
+Designs of linear antennas can be modified by using segments made of a bundled "cage" of wires (Note: Cage sections: The elongated segments of dipole antenna are most often made of either thin, strong wire or hollow metal tubing.
+However they can also be made out of "cages" of wire: Several segments of fairly close-spaced, electrically parallel wire, simulate the electrical behavior of a much wider metal tube, but with lower weight and less trouble from wind loading; some of the performance improvements are lower loss, or "Ohmic" resistance, and wider bandwidth.

 Although conical dipole (and monopole) segments are treated in this summary article as separate designs, wires bundled into "cage" segments are treated here as minor variations.

 The substitution of cage segment is sometimes limited to the radiating central portion of the dipole, with the outer segments left as thin wires.
-Any nominal antenna design using slim single-conductor wire can equally well be made substituting a "fat" cage for some or all of the antenna segments; the swapping in of "fat" segments provides a wider resonant bandwidth and a small improvement in radiation efficiency, and requires only slight (if any) shortening of the thicker segments.
+Any nominal antenna design using slim single-conductor wire can equally well be made substituting a "fat" cage for some or all of the antenna segments; the swapping in of "fat" segments provides a wider resonant bandwidth and a small improvement in radiation efficiency, and requires only slight (if any) shortening of the thicker segments.)

+instead of just a single wire, in order to simulate a single very "fat" wire.
+Another adaption is to bend otherwise straight segments near their ends, instead of only using completely straight wire, and exploiting the bent, folded, (Note: The use of fold in the phrase "folded ends" just means "bent"; it is not the same sense as fold in "folded dipole" or "folded unipole", where it approximately means "doubled-over", "overlapped", or "multiple".)